timothyhyun/timothyhyun/README.md

 - 👋 Hi, I’m @timothyhyun
 - 👀 I’m interested in Data Science and Backend Software Development
 - 🌱 I’m currently learning Information Systems and Computer Science at Carnegie Mellon University
-- 💞️ I’m looking for a Summer 2022 Software Engineering Internship
 - 📫 How to reach me ... thyun@andrew.cmu.edu

 <!---